Preventing Sex Trafficking and Strengthening Families Act

-On September 29th 2014, President Obama signed the Preventing Sex Trafficking and Strengthening Families Act (H.R.
-4980) into law.
+In September 2014, The Preventing Sex Trafficking and Strengthening Families Act was signed into law.

 The bill has three titles:

 - Title I focuses on provisions to help states identify, track and develop services for children who are believed to be in danger of being trafficked.